zzzprojects/docs/learndapper.com/faq/dapper-query/selecting-multiple-rows/how-to-retrieve-multiple-rows-returned-by-a-stored-procedure-in-dapper.md

 END
 ```

-2. Map returned data to an anonymous type or a strongly typed object:
+2. Map the returned data to an anonymous type or a strongly typed object:

 ```csharp
 using (var connection = new SqlConnection("connectionString"))